michael-marrero/All-About-Me/README.md

 ## About

 I build distributed systems and full-stack products from zero to production.
-I care about correctness, reliability, and systems that are actually operable — explicit contracts, idempotent operations, structured observability, and predictable failure modes.
+I care about correctness, reliability, and systems that are actually operable, explicit contracts, idempotent operations, structured observability, and predictable failure modes.
 Currently shipping at **Queue** (my own startup, accepted into HBS Foundry) and **Calico Care** (healthtech AI).

 ## Currently Reading